Union Pacific Corporation (UNP) Just Got Our Attention

 RBC Capital Mkts gave a rating of “Sector Perform” to UNP, setting the target price at $258 in the report published on March 17th of the current year.

-During the last 5 trading sessions, UNP rose by +0.13%, which changed the moving average for the period of 200-days by +10.03% in comparison to the 20-day moving average, which settled at $240.23.
-In addition, Union Pacific Corporation saw -5.89% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, UNP fell by -4.09%, which changed the moving average for the period of 200-days by +1.09% in comparison to the 20-day moving average, which settled at $237.04.
+In addition, Union Pacific Corporation saw -11.64% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading